rcallaby/Software-Interview-Questions/CONTRIBUTING.md

 Contributing to the Software Interview Questions Repository

-We welcome and appreciate contributions to the Software Interview Questions Repository.
 Here are the guidelines we follow:

-Submitting a Question
+Submitting a Question or Solution

 Fork the repository
 Create a new branch for your contribution